marefr/enablebankinggo/README.md

 This project is an independent work and has no affiliation, association, authorization, or endorsement from Enable Banking Oy (https://enablebanking.com/) or any of its subsidiaries.
 All trademarks, service marks, and company names mentioned herein are the property of their respective owners.

-The Enable Banking Control Panel API is not offically documented, besides https://github.com/enablebanking/enablebanking-cli, and therefore there's no guarantees the `enablebankingcp` package works/behaves as expected/intended.
+The Enable Banking Control Panel API is not offically documented, besides https://github.com/enablebanking/enablebanking-cli, and therefore there's no guarantees the `controlpanel` package works/behaves as expected/intended.

 ## License